2010 NPT Review Conference: Background

 The Nuclear Nonproliferation Treaty (NPT), which entered into force in 1970, recognizes five countries as nuclear-weapon states (the United States, Russia, the United Kingdom, France, and China), who commit to pursue disarmament, and the right of other signatories to use nuclear technology for peaceful purposes, conditional upon their non-acquisition of nuclear weapons.
 Its ratification is nearly universal because it is adhered by 189 states, including five nuclear-weapon states, with the exception of Israel, India, and Pakistan.
-North Korea left the NPT and tested its first nuclear weapon in 2006.
+North Korea tested its first nuclear weapon in 2006 after announcing its withdrawal from the NPT in 2003.

 Conferences to review the operation of the Treaty have been held at five-year intervals since the Treaty went into effect in 1970.
 Each conference has sought to find agreement on a final declaration that would assess the implementation of the Treaty's provisions and make recommendations on measures to further strengthen it.
 The treaty's last Review Conference in 2005, ended without a consensus document primarily because of disputes related to the nuclear program of Iran and Egypt's focus on Israel's nuclear program and implementation of the 1995 NPT resolution calling for a Middle East zone free of all weapons of mass destruction.
 However, with the impact of the review in 2005, Montenegro has successfully joined the treaty in 2006.